smithashley/Cybersecurity-Log/README.md

 - Columns were merged and renamed
 - The data was filtered to show the occurrence of accepted and failed passwords
 - Pivoted the data to show counts
-- Repartition to a single file
+- Repartitioned to a single file
 - Loaded the data as a .csv file

 ## Data Visualization